kailash-manasarovar/statement/docs/timeline/2024/june.md

 - She takes a photo of me and her, and leaves.
 - I'm happy she came over to say hello and think nothing more of it.

+### Party of Women party

+- A party is held in Dalston for Let Women Speak and the Party Of Women on Saturday 29th June, the weekend before the general election.
+- I go and meet many of the other candidates standing for election.
+- [So (Janet)](#so-janet), my volunteer, is there.
+- She flatters me a little, and buys me a drink, and says she'll be helping out the following week at the tube stations.
+- She also gives me her significant, weird, and unnecessary gift of a vial of water from the church where St Valentines relics remain in Glasgow.
+- Poor ole Valentine.
+Misused for centuries by wrong 'uns.
+- Anyway.
+- I meet another volunteer Sandra with her sister Susan Hamill.
+- They also buy me a drink.
+- I give them a lift home after the party too.
+- I also meet Beverley who is standing in the general election against Emily Thornberry in Islington South.
+- When I go to give Bev a hug to say hi, our cheeks brush.
+- The softness of Bev's cheek skin is incredible, it's amazing, I'm blown away by the softness of her cheek.
+- I'm so amazed at how soft Bev's cheek feels I tell a few people about it, including So, and one other woman who I met at Madrid (can't remember her name - but she tried to create some negativity with me that night by telling me a story with no details about how people have been saying things, oh you'll find out, Kate something, she said...
+I wasn't impressed).
+- Two weeks later, Posie Parker repeats everything this woman said to me, word for word, on a video.
+- It's pretty obvious to me I'm *persona-non-grata* and I will have no idea why [until late 2025](../2025/july.md#dad-tells-me-hes-a-spy-cop).
+- Anyway.
+- I'm used to ultra and extraordinarily high levels of persecution so it doesn't bother me.
+- I've become immune to it.
+- In retrospect, I believe that the way I felt about Beverley's soft cheek is proof, to me, that I was high that night on some sense-affecting substance; something either I was absorbing through my shampoo and toiletries I brought over from Spain or with a top-up I had ingested that night without my knowledge.

 ### Winston May

 - During my election campaign, me and my little group of volunteers handed out leaflets in the constituency, often at tube stations.